ml5js/ml5-website-v02-docsify/docs/reference/facemesh.md

 - **Multiple Faces**: Detect multiple faces at the same time.
 You can specify the maximum number of faces to detect.

 ## Quick Start
 Run and explore a pre-built example!
-This example draws the keypoints of the detected face from the webcam.
+This FaceMesh example displays 468 facial landmarks that describe the geometry of each face in real-time from the webcam.

 ?> Click `Open in p5.js Web Editor` to see the full code.